hres/cfg-classification-keycloak/scripts/ssl/rootCA/README.md

-Create your own Certificate Authority.
+Create a self signed Certificate Authority.
 This certificate will have to be imported manually wherever needed.

-Execute: createLuc-CA.sh
+Execute: createSelfSignedCA.sh

 Once you have the CSRs from keycloak and tomcat you can execute: